 Principle of ATAC-seq and compatibility with clinical samples

 Several techniques including DNase-seq, FAIRE-seq and MNase-seq have been used during the last few decades to map the accessible genome in different cell lines and some abundant sources of primary cells, as previously reviewed in Chapter ??.
-All these techniques present, amongst other limitations, the large number of cells required as input material, making them unsuitable for the use in a clinical setting.
-Publication of ATAC-seq represented a revolution in the field to interrogate chromatin accessibility.
+All these techniques require a large number of cells as input material, making them unsuitable for use in a clinical setting.
+The publication of ATAC-seq represented a revolution in the field to interrogate chromatin accessibility.
 ATAC-seq uses a hyperactive modification of the bacterial transposase Tn5 to perform simultaneous fragmentation and insertion of synthetic oligonucleotides (adapters) into native chromatin from 50,000 cells and also at the single-cell resolution (Buenrostro2013; Buenrostro et

 al. 2015).
-The Tn5 reaction incorporates in a non-strand specific manner adapters containing the complementary sequences to the i5-R1 and i7-R2 elements, required for Illumina NGS.
-ATAC-seq represented a fast two-steps protocol, not requiring cross-linking, enzyme titration or sonication, that was able to yield information regarding nucleosome-free DNA (fragments ≤150bp) and DNA spanning nucleosomes (fragments >150bp).
+The Tn5 reaction incorporates in a non-strand specific manner adapters containing the complementary sequences to the i5-R1 and i7-R2 elements required for Illumina NGS.
+ATAC-seq provided a fast two-step protocol, not requiring cross-linking, enzyme titration or sonication, that was able to yield information regarding nucleosome-free DNA (fragments ≤150bp) and DNA spanning nucleosomes (fragments >150bp).
 ATAC-seq data can also be used to identify TF foot-printing as well as nucleosome positioning in the genome.
-This new technique opened a new avenue to interrogate the chromatin landscape in clinical samples with limited input material as well as in rare cell populations with a shorter preparation time and results turn-over.
+This technique opened a new avenue to interrogate the chromatin landscape in clinical samples with limited input material as well as in rare cell populations with a shorter preparation and results turn-over time.

 ATAC-seq limitations and advances in optimisation

-Despite the advantages in terms of reduced input material and time processing, ATAC-seq revealed two major limitations involving high percentage of mitochrondrial (MT) DNA tagged by the Tn5 enzyme and insufficient sensitivity to detect all the accessible regions, partly due to high background noise (Corces2016; Sos2016).
-An optimised version of protocol particularly for hematopoietic cells, named Fast-ATAC, replaced the NP-40 detergent used in ATAC-seq by digitonin.
-This prevents solubilisation of the MT membrane, and performed lysis and transposition in a single step.
-This modifications efficiently reduced the percentage of MT reads down to approximately 10% and increased ATAC signal at annotated TSS, using only 5,000 cells as input material (Corces2016).
-Optimisation of the ATAC-seq protocols for KCs was also published by Bao and colleagues, where they performed the two ATAC-seq steps directly on the 96-well plate containing adherent NHEKs using an increased concentration of Tn5 in the transposition reaction (Bao2015).
+Despite the advantages in terms of reduced input material and processing time, early data from ATAC-seq revealed two major limitations involving high percentage of mitochrondrial (MT) DNA tagged by the Tn5 enzyme and insufficient sensitivity to detect all the accessible regions, partly due to high background noise (Corces2016; Sos2016).
+An optimised version of the protocol particularly for hematopoietic cells, named Fast-ATAC, replaced the NP-40 detergent used in ATAC-seq with digitonin.
+This prevents solubilisation of the MT membrane, and performs lysis and transposition in a single step.
+This modification efficiently reduced the percentage of MT reads down to approximately 10% and increased ATAC signals at annotated TSS, using only 5,000 cells as input material (Corces2016).
+Optimisation of the ATAC-seq protocol for KCs was also published by Bao and colleagues, where they performed the two ATAC-seq steps directly on the 96-well plate containing adherent NHEKs using an increased concentration of Tn5 in the transposition reaction (Bao2015).

 The third generation of ATAC, known as Omni-ATAC, was released in 2017 and offered a generic version of the protocol optimised to yield high quality

 data in any cell type and fresh or frozen tissue (Corces2017).
 The Omni- ATAC protocol consisted of lysis, a wash and transposition steps.
 In addition to the NP-40 and digitonin, used by the previous ATAC protocols, Omni-ATAC also included Tween-20 in the lysis buffer to improve cell permeabilisation.
-Comparison of Omni-ATAC with ATAC-seq and Fast-ATAC data demonstrated the higher variability in quality samples and sensitivity of the two later ones.
-Moreover, greater signal-to-noise ratios were also achieved by modification in the transposition buffer.
+Comparison of Omni-ATAC with ATAC-seq and Fast-ATAC data demonstrated a higher variability in sample quality and sensitivity in the latter two protocols.
+Moreover, greater signal-to-noise ratios were also achieved with Omni-ATAC by modifying the transposition buffer.
 Notably, this versatile protocol presented particular improvement in KCs with data demonstrating the inability of ATAC-seq and Fast- ATAC to yield good quality data in this cell type.

 Challenges of ATAC data analysis